antelle/keyboard-auto-type/README.md

 - `AutoTypeResult::BadArg`: bad argument
 - `AutoTypeResult::ModifierNotReleased`: the user is holding a modifier key, simulating keystrokes in this state can have unexpected consequences
+- `AutoTypeResult::NotSupported`: the given key code is not supported on this operating system

 ## Window management